wp-plugins/standout-css3-buttons/readme.txt

 Based on <a href="http://www.briangardner.com/social-media-buttons/">this blog post from Brian Gardner</a>, display cool CSS3 style gradient buttons on your site using shortcodes.

 You can also call the plugin in your functions.php or in a plugin.
 Choose from several different color styles, partially inspired by social media, or create your own.

-Requires WP 3.5 and PHP 5.0 and above

 = Features =